mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 nothing # hide
 ```

-For example, to display the active power injections and flows in megawatts (MW), we can use the following code:
+For example, to display the active power injections at each bus and active power flows at each "from" bus end of the branch in megawatts (MW), we can use the following code:
 ```@repl ComputationPowersCurrentsLosses
 system.base.power.value * powers.bus.injection.active
 system.base.power.value * powers.branch.from.active